Student Health Services

 - Military documents or World Health Organization documents

-All students residing in any/all university provided housing and/or attending classes on an F1 or J1 visa, must provide proof of insurance and complete an insurance waiver through MyBarry prior to checking in to university housing and/or prior to the first day of class, or a charge for the primary Barry-sponsored student insurance plan will be assessed to the student’s account.
-If a student insurance charge has been assessed to a student’s account due to lack of compliance with the University policy, or denial of waiver, such charges are irrevocable and will not be credited under any circumstance.
+If a student insurance charge has been assessed to a student’s account due to lack of compliance with the university policy, or denial of waiver, such charges are irrevocable and will not be credited under any circumstance.

-Please be advised: Completion of the waiver does not guarantee that your insurance will be accepted as adequate by the University.
-Students whose waiver is denied for their primary plan will be billed a non-refundable charge for the Barry Student Insurance Plan.
+Please be advised: completion of the waiver does not guarantee that your insurance will be accepted as adequate by the University.
+Students whose waiver is denied for their primary plan will be notified and the cost of the student insurance will remain on the student’s bill.

-Please make copies of all records and information you send to the Student Health Center for your personal files.
+Please make copies of all records and information you provide to SHS for your files.

-The Student Health Center does not routinely provide excuses for students who miss class due to illness or injury.
-Students who need to miss class due to illness/injury are encouraged by their academic program and by the Student Health Center to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus.)
+Student Health Services does not routinely provide excuses for students who miss class due to illness or injury.
+Students who need to miss class due to illness/injury are encouraged by their academic program and by SHS to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus.)
 It is the purview of the faculty to determine when or if a student will be excused from class.

 This policy is consistent with our commitment to maintain confidentiality, encourage more appropriate use of health care resources, and support meaningful dialogue between teacher and student.
 Students are responsible for promptly notifying instructors about absences caused by illness or injury, preferably prior to the class time rather than after the class time.

-The Student Health Center reserves the right to request medical clearance from any student who is transported to the emergency room from campus.
-If requested, the student must present medical clearance to Student Health Services within twenty-four (24) hours of returning to campus and /or the residence halls.
-Failure to comply may result in judicial action toward the student, including removal from university housing.
+Student Health Services reserves the right to request medical clearance from any student who is transported to the emergency room from campus.
+If requested, the student must present medical clearance to SHS within twenty-four (24) hours after returning to campus and /or the residence halls.
+Failure to comply may result in student conduct action toward the student, including removal from University housing.